EmeraldSlash/RbxMouse/README.md

 -- Only hit instances that have CanCollide = true. local result = RbxMouse:GetTarget(params, RbxMouse.FILTER_CANCOLLIDE, ray)
 ```

+As you can see, RbxMouse is flexible enough that you can use it as a
+raycasting library in its own right.

 Raycasting from center of screen and only hitting very specific parts: